matrix-org/gsoc/_projects/nheko-polish.md

 #### Milestones

 The milestones are just a general timeline, you may want to move some elements to a closer milestone to have more time for fixing bugs in the last few weeks, since time can be an issue shortly before the deadline.

 ##### Before GSOC

 * Get familiar with Nheko.
+* Get familiar with Matrix terms.
+Start [here.](https://matrix.org/docs/guides/introduction)
+* Join #nheko-reborn:matrix.org and get to know the contributors and community.
 * Ask around for issues others would like to have fixed or discover your own bugs or missing features.
-* Join #nheko-reborn:matrix.org and get to know the contributors and community.
 * Clone the [nheko repo](https://github.com/Nheko-Reborn/nheko/) and compile the current dev branch.
 * Maybe you can find something small to contribute to get familiar with the code, development and the contribution process.
 There is probably a typo or a bad ui layout somewhere in the code.

 ##### GSOC CODING STARTS